 The Michigan Natural Features Inventory maintains a list of rare vascular plants and animals, as well as rare and high quality natural communities.
 Vascular plants are the most commonly listed group of threatened or endangered species in the basin.
-Plant communities include bogs, emergent marshes, hardwood-conifer swamps, prairie fens, mesic northern forests, and relict conifer swamps.
+Plant communities include bogs, emergent marshes, hardwood-conifer swamps, prairie fens, and relict conifer swamps.